How to Create a Great Mission Trip Support Letter

 3. Proofread it.
 Errers are fairly noticeabl… and often avoidable.
 Have someone help you by reading your letter for any errors before you hit PRINT.

 4. Be interesting.
-Share about what you are doing, the place you are going and the people you will be with, but don’t drag out your letter with tons of minute details.
+Share about what you are doing, the place you are going and the people you will be with on your mission trip.
+Don’t drag out your mission trip support letter with tons of minute details.
 (YouthWorks provides a Community Info Sheet for each of our communities; you might include some of those details about the community you’re headed to in your support letter.)

 6. Don’t forget the details.
-Where is the trip?
+Where is the mission trip?
 What are the dates?
-What will you be doing?
+What will you be doing on your mission trip?
 Is there a send-off service beforehand?
 How much money are you trying to raise?
 If they want to donate money, where do they send it and who are checks made out to?
 A great way to ask for money is to suggest a couple options for dollar amounts (e.g. “I recommend a gift of $50, $100 or $150, but of course, any amount is more than welcome.”)

 You should also include whether or not donations are tax deductible.
 Ask your church if gifts qualify.
 Also, many qualifying organizations recommend that checks have nothing written on the Memo line as it can jeopardize the gift’s tax deductible status.
 If the gift qualifies as tax deductible you might write something like this: “Gifts are tax deductible.
 You can make checks out to ABC Church, but please do not write anything on the Memo line as this could jeopardize your gift’s tax deductible status.”

 7. Don’t just write a “fundraising letter.”
 Support is so much more than people’s money.
-At the same time, there is nothing to be ashamed about when offering people the opportunity to be generous.
+At the same time, there is nothing to be ashamed about when offering people the opportunity to be generous in supporting your mission trip.
 If asking for money is part of the support you need, make it secondary to asking for prayer.
 Even if people can’t contribute financially, they can certainly still support you.

 8. Ask for prayer.
 And be specific when you do.
 Give them 4 or 5 things they can pray for, for example: the community and ministries you are visiting, your team, your travels, etc. (If you wrote a team covenant, there is probably some great things to pray for in there!)

 10. Say thank you.
-A great way to end your letter is with gratefulness for the people you are asking to partner with you in this mission trip.
+A great way to end your mission trip support letter is with gratefulness for the people you are asking to partner with you in this mission trip.
 Thank them in advance for whatever way they choose to support you.

 Think about when to send.
-A good timeframe for many mission trip teams is about 3 or 4 months before your trip.
-Consider that you don’t want to send it so early people forget about the trip by the time you go, but you also want prayer for your team’s preparation process, not just the actual trip.
+A good timeframe for teams to send their mission trip support letters is about 3 or 4 months before your trip.
+Consider that you don’t want to send it so early people forget about the mission trip by the time you go, but you also want prayer for your team’s preparation process, not just the actual trip.
 Also, consider when you need financial support to arrive and plan accordingly.

 Don’t overload someone.
 When requesting financial support coordinate with your team to make sure the same family in your church doesn’t receive 20 letters from 20 different mission trippers.